kaanalsoy43/roblox-hitius-sourcecode/README.md

 Acquired from web archive and brought to you in Github!<br>
 ui0ppk has an broken hitius source code, this is the original hitius version so its fixed.

+## Sizes
+roblox-master-main.zip (owned by ui0ppk, broken and missing some files.) = 781MB<br>
+roblox-master-original.zip included Libraries (owned by hitius, better and fixed one.) = 915MB

 Libraries are excluded as a .7z file because of the size.
-See the down below for more information.
+[See the down below for more information.](#requirements)

 ## Build

+### Requirements
 You will need the following to compile, for Windows:
 - [Visual Studio 2019](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community&rel=16)
    - You need these Components: